discoveryjs/discovery-cli/README.md

 Options:

-        --cache-dir [dir]             Enable data caching and specify path to store cache files (using a .discoveryjs-cache directory if not set)
+        --cachedir [dir]              Enable data caching and specify path to store cache files (using a .discoveryjs-cache directory if not set)
         --cleanup                     Delete all files of output path before saving a result to it -c, --config <filename>           Path to config (JavaScript or JSON file), if not specified then looking for